Are you wondering whether your kids’ feet and legs are healthy? Has your child been complaining about foot and leg pain?

 The shoes in the first row fit ” true to size” which means that you only need to go a half a size longer of the size that your child measures at the shoe measuring scale.
 This will allow the proper amount of growing room without getting the shoes too long or too short.

-The shoes in the second row also fit” true to size” which also means that you only need to go a half a size longer of the size that your child measures at the shoe measuring scale.
+The shoes in the second row also fit ” true to size” which also means that you only need to go a half a size longer of the size that your child measures at the shoe measuring scale.

 Here you can find a selection of the best shoes for a child that is already walking:

-The selection of Saucony shoes all fit “short”.
-This means that you need to go a whole size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.
+The selection of Saucony shoes all fit “short”, which means that you need to go a whole size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.
 When fitting children’s shoes, we normally go a half a size longer in order to leave growing room, but when a shoe runs short we actually need to go a whole size longer.

 The selection of the New Balance shoes all fit “true to size” which means that you only need to go a half a size longer in order to allow for growing room.